 It is notable that the A7S II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 750D lacks such a headphone port.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the A7S II have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the A7S II was followed by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 750D Manual (free pdf) or the online Sony A7S II Manual.

 So how do things add up?
 Is the Canon 750D better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.